 National Eating Disorders Awareness Week stresses that friends and family are often key to encouraging loved ones with eating and/or body image issues to seek help.
 Whether they are unaware that there is a problem, afraid or ashamed to reach out, or ambivalent about giving up their concerning behaviors, many sufferers find it difficult to seek help.
 National Eating Disorders Awareness Week recognizes that family and friends can play an important role in identifying worrying symptoms to the sufferer and encouraging them to seek help.

 If you are concerned about the eating habits, weight, or body image of someone you care about, it may be a very difficult and scary time for you.
 It’s not always easy to discuss eating concerns, especially with someone you are close to.
 However, you are doing a great thing by looking for more information.
 Many individuals now in recovery from an eating disorder say the support of family and friends was crucial to them getting well.
+Check out this article from Psychology Today on binge eating disorder.

 National Eating Disorders Awareness Week Sponsor: